 Think about it.
 The idea that Santa Claus is coming to town may be a quaint and sweet notion to some.
 But when you hear it over and over again, it could have a vaguely menacing ring.
 Santa Claus is coming to town.
 So you'd better have everything done before he lands.

 Because if you're not ready — we're talking dinner menus, presents for absolutely everybody and that tree (DON'T FORGET THE TREE) — there's going to be trouble.

-"People working in the shops at Christmas have to learn to tune it out," Blair tells Sky News.
-"Because if they don’t it really does make you unable to focus on anything else.
-You’re simply spending all your energy trying not to hear what you’re hearing."
+"People working in the shops at Christmas have to learn to tune it out," Blair says in this Sky News video.
+"Because if they don't it really does make you unable to focus on anything else.
+You're simply spending all your energy trying not to hear what you're hearing."

 Striking the right balance

 In a sense, a Christmas jingle isn't just a festive anthem — but a harried soundtrack that urges us to make a list, check it twice, and then check it some more.